Leading a healthy life is all-encompassing.

 Luckily, you don’t even need a free hour to get in quality self-care every day!

 In Denmark they live by a principle they call hygge(say hoo gah).
-In America this year the lifestyle of hygge has swept through like a craze.
+In America last year the lifestyle of hygge has swept through like a craze.
 It nourishes a hugely important simple enjoyment of life that most of us in America lack.
-If it’s a new concept to you check out my post on how to hygge with your family!
+If it’s a new concept to you check out how to hygge with your family and great ways to hygge in the colder months.

 Health and Eating